placeholder

 *Source: ONS, ISC Census, 2023

-With school fees in England averaging £16,656 a year for day fees, or £39,000 for boarders, this is the highest level on record.
-Looking back to 2013 the average annual cost of sending a child to a Private School with boarding was £27,600.
+With school fees in England averaging £18,036 a year for day fees, or £42,300 for boarders, this is the highest level on record.
+Looking back to 2013, the average annual cost of sending a child to a Private School with boarding was £27,600.
 There is also the implicit sums to be paid beyond the headline fees.
 The cost of lunches across the school year, musical lessons and overseas trips can often mean that real cost is actually far higher.
+These are averages and generally junior schools cost much less than senior schools; so many parents face a stark choice at age 11 or 13 when costs can increase significantly.

 This, coupled with the added strain of paying such fees from income that has often already been taxed at 40 or 45%, means that many who have previously worked hard to privately educate their children may be reconsidering the affordability of doing so.
-With many families often having more than one child in education at once, this only serves to add to the pressure on the balance sheet of the Bank of Mum and Dad.
+With many families often having more than one child in education at once, this only serves to add to the pressure on the balance sheet of the Bank of Mum and Dad, or Grandma and Grandad.

 Unfortunately, school fees cannot be offset against a tax bill, however there may be some measures that can be taken through careful planning and structuring that can help to ease the burden.